Heart Failure Summit

 The Harvard Medical School designates this live activity for a maximum of 4.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Harvard Medical School designates this live activity for a maximum of 4.75 ANCC contact hours, of which 4.75 is eligible for pharmacology credit.
+Harvard Medical School designates this live activity for a maximum of 4.75 ANCC contact hour(s).

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 4.75 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.